-A campus-based or online engineering associates degree program can typically be earned in 2 years upon completion of 60 to 80 credit hours.
-The degree is offered as an Associate of Aerospace Engineering or an Associate of Science with an aerospace engineering concentration.
-Most associates programs will require completion of core math and science courses as prerequisites for entry, although students may have the option to pass a qualifying test to waive those requirements.
+A campus-based or online engineering associates degree program is typically earned in 2 years and 60 to 80 credit hours.
+It is most commonly offered as an associates in engineering or an associates in science with an engineering concentration.
+Programs may require completion of a beginning calculus or trigonometry course but some students may have the option to take a qualification test in an attempt to waive mathematics requirements.

-Earning a PhD in aerospace engineering will likely require a great deal of research, and 1 of the challenges of attending aerospace engineering schools online is the potential lack of laboratory resources that will be available to you.
-The best aerospace engineering online program will accommodate your research needs and will work with you to ensure that you have access to the necessary facilities.
+Earning a PhD in civil engineering will likely require a great deal of research, and one of the challenges of attending civil engineering schools online is the potential lack of laboratory resources that will be available to you.
+The best online programs will accommodate your research needs and work with you to ensure that you have access to the facilities you need.

 What kinds of classes will I take in my program?

-Finally, as a PhD or ScD candidate, your work will focus upon independent research on a topic related to aerospace engineering.
-Your earned credit hours during this program will likely focus on taking a doctoral qualifying examination in addition to your dissertation project proposal and dissertation defense.
+Finally, as a PhD candidate, your work will focus upon independent research on a topic related to civil engineering.
+Your earned credit hours during this program will likely focus on taking a PhD qualifying examination, your project proposal and your dissertation defense.

 What careers can I choose from?

-Is there anything else I should know about getting a degree?
+Is there anything else I should know about getting a degree in civil engineering?

-However, some engineers opt for engineering certification in order to stand out in the field.
-The first step toward this licensure is to take the Fundamentals in Engineering exam in order to be considered an engineer in training until you become eligible to sit for your licensure exam and eventually acquire your aerospace engineering certification.
+While not all engineers choose to pursue licensure, many civil engineering jobs require applicants to have a Professional Engineer license.
+The first step toward this licensure is to take the Fundamentals in Engineering exam in order to be considered an engineer-in-training until you become eligible to sit for your licensure exam.